raywill/textquery/README.md

 can be queryed using follow bash cmd

 ```
-textquery "select c2, ' ', group_concat(c1, ',') from a.txt seperated by '|' group by c2"
+textquery "select c2, ' ', group_concat(c1, ',') from a.txt group by c2"
 ```

 the output is